 Drinks included: All drinks are included except for Champagne and premium wines and spirits.

 Further dining info: Like the main Serian Camp, food at Ngare Serian makes great use of the camp salad, herb and vegetable garden.
 Otherwise food is flown in from Nairobi.
-Although we haven’t yet stayed at either Serian or Ngare Serian, both camps have a reputation for excellent and copious meals.
+Both camps serve excellent and copious meals.
 Full breakfasts are served in the morning, while lunch is a buffet of chilled soup, salads, cold meat, pastas and quiches.
 The three-course dinners are slightly more formal.

 Honeymoons: With excellent, very attentive service and an exclusive vehicle and guide for each group of guests, honeymooners will feel particularly well looked after on their Kenya honeymoon.
 Enjoy the exclusive feel of this small camp and its beautiful, large and very private tents.See more ideas for Honeymoons in Kenya